KyleKing/cz_legacy/README.md

 ## Alternatives

 This customization only works when old commits use the `<change_type>: <message>` format that can be parsed by commitizen.
-If that doesn't fit your use case, you may want to try out the [incremental](https://commitizen-tools.github.io/commitizen/changelog/#incremental) which doesn't modify existing portions of a `CHANGELOG`
+If that doesn't fit your use case, you may want to try out [incremental](https://commitizen-tools.github.io/commitizen/changelog/#incremental) which doesn't modify existing portions of a `CHANGELOG`

 ## Usage